Federated Domain Generalization: A Survey: Methodologies: A Survey

 \section{Methodologies: A Survey}

-FDG methods have emerged as a promising approach for addressing the challenges of domain shift and heterogeneity in FL while preserving data privacy.
-Despite it has gained attention in recent years due to its potential to improve the generalization and robustness of models in federated settings, there has been limited research focused on this area.
-In this section, we aim to address this gap by providing a comprehensive overview of the existing literature on FDG and categorizing them into several distinct groups based on their methodologies and motivations, as illustrated in Fig.~\ref{fig_Categorization}.
+\hlyellow{FDG methods have surfaced as a compelling approach to tackle domain shift and heterogeneity issues in FL, simultaneously ensuring data privacy.} Although its potential to enhance model generalization and robustness in federated settings has attracted attention in recent years, research in this area remains relatively sparse. \hlyellow{In this section, we aim to fill this gap by providing an extensive review of the current literature on FDG, categorizing it into distinct groups according to their methodologies and motivations, as depicted in Fig.~\ref{fig_Categorization}.}